nrfconnect/sdk-nrf/doc/nrf/protocols/thread/overview/architectures.rst

 It has the following disadvantages:

-* For some use cases, the nRF52 Series and nRF53 Series MCUs can be too slow (for example, when the application does complex data processing).
+* For some use cases, the nRF52 Series, nRF53 Series and nRF54L Series MCUs can be too slow (for example, when the application does complex data processing).
 * The application and the network share flash and RAM space, which can limit the application functionality.
 * Might require external flash for DFU if the secondary application slot does not fit in the primary memory because of increased application size.

 .. figure:: images/thread_platform_design_soc.svg
-   :alt: Thread-only architecture (nRF52)
+   :alt: Thread-only architecture (nRF52, nRF54L)

-   Thread-only architecture on nRF52 Series devices
+   Thread-only architecture on nRF52 Series and nRF54L Series devices

 .. figure:: images/thread_platform_design_nRF53.svg
    :alt: Thread-only architecture (nRF53)